 Cheap oils are problematic for multiple reasons: Essential oils have the ability to work at the cellular level, aiding us in our wellness, but the integrity of the oil must be verified and legitimate for the most impact and safety.
 Missing or inappropriate components not only lead to a lack of results, but those components may actually cause harm themselves, such as in my experiences with poor quality melaleuca.

 There are many bad practices that may affect the quality of an essential oil, including2:

-- Where the plant was grown: Plant's grown in their own indigenous regions are naturally healthier than those grown outside their region with variations in the soil type, weather patterns, etc. Plants grown by a company in one state or country will naturally be less potent than the alternative.
+- Where the plant was grown: Plant's grown in their own indigenous or biologically appropriate regions are naturally healthier than those grown outside their region due to variations in the soil type, weather patterns, etc. Plants grown by a company in one state or country will naturally be less potent than the alternative.

 - When it's harvested: both the time of year and the age of the plant at harvest affect what chemical constituents show up in the oil and to what extent they appear.

 - Pesticides, herbicides, or other chemical applications to the plant or soil: Most of these will carry over to the oil during steam distillation

 - Contaminants obtained during harvesting or transporting: This usually just comes down to poor practices by the farmers and handlers.